Bigpoe/keyboard_sounds/README.md

 1. Download the repository.
 2. Open a new terminal.
 3. (OPTIONAL) Create a Python virtual environment with [venv](https://docs.python.org/3/tutorial/venv.html) or [pyenv](https://pypi.org/project/pyvenv/) and activate.
-4. Install dependencies with `pip3 install -r requirements.txt`.

 ## Usage

-*Add .mp3 files*
+*Add audio files (tested on .mp3 files)*

 1. Add the .mp3 files you want to use in `keyboard_sounds/media/sounds` folder.
-2. Rename the file as the letter desired, example: `run_to_the_hills.mp3` to `a.mp3`.

-*Start the application*
+2. Open `keyboard_sounds/scripts/config/sounds_list.py` and make sure the audio file name corresponds to the desired letter.
+You can check the included examples.

+*Unix base system instructions*

-Run the application for Unix base operative systems with `sudo python keyboard_sounds/`.
+1. Run the application for Unix base operative systems with `sudo python keyboard_sounds/`.
+2. Install dependencies with `pip3 install -r requirements.txt`.

+*Windows instructions*

 *Stop the application*